Connection between cosmological time and the constants of Nature: Conclusions

 The interesting point remains that in transition regions we may expect anomalies, and so interesting phenomenology.
 To make matters more poignant, we happen to be loosely sitting on the fence separating matter and Lambda domination.
-Our clocks, therefore, have been likely non-aspirational for the past few billion years.
-The fact that the transition from deceleration to acceleration is a quantum bounce, with its inevitable ringing, only compounds the issue.
-We should not regard this as an ontological tragedy but as an epistemological opportunity.
-Is the Universe going quantum?
+Our clocks, therefore, have been likely non-ideal at one point somewhere a few billion years ago.
+The fact that the transition from deceleration to acceleration is a quantum bounce, with its inevitable ringing, only compounds the issue (see~\cite{b-bounce} for a preliminary investigation).
+This was followed up in~\cite{matLambda} in a more realistic setting and in connection with the Hubble tension anomaly, providing the perfect arena for testing this idea observationally.

-To this question we should attach another, more fundamental one: How would we see a Universe going quantum?
+Obviously many questions remain.
+Our predictions in~\cite{b-bounce,matLambda} will be in the form of semiclassical corrections, but suppose the Universe enters one of the non-semiclassical states also considered in this paper.
+How would we see a Universe going quantum?
 We are used to quantum systems as microscopical sub-systems living inside larger classical macroscopical systems; but this is just the opposite.
 What if our local classical world were encased in Universe which on the very largest scales is behaving quantum mechanically?
 How would we see it?
+We are currently investigating this matter within the context of the decoherent histories approach~\cite{Jonathan,Jonathan1}.